 Elizabeth A. Urban, B.A.
-LLB – is entering her 30th year of practice.
+LLB – is in her 31st year of practice.
 She graduated from McMaster University in 1986 with her Honours Degree in Political Science and Economics.
 It was during her second year at McMaster where she began her legal career working at various law offices in administrative positions to gain knowledge and experience prior to becoming a lawyer.
 That is when Elizabeth knew with certainty, she wanted to practice law, with a focus on family law.
 She went on to obtain her law degree and graduated with her LLB from Osgoode Law School in 1989 and was called to the Bar in 1991.
 Elizabeth began her career with a focus on family law, but also practiced criminal defence and then as a federal prosecutor for the first few years of her career.
 Since 1996, Elizabeth has restricted her practice to Family Law and for the past 10 years, the core of her practice has been Collaborative Practice.

 Elizabeth is a member of the Law Society of Upper Canada, Canadian Bar Association, Hamilton Law Association, Halton County Law Association, the Peel Halton Collaborative Practice Group, the Collaborative Practice Hamilton Halton (Chair since 2017), The Ontario Association of Collaborative Professionals, Co-chair of the OACP Professional Development Committee and a member of the International Academy of Collaborative Professionals (IACP).
 Elizabeth is also a member of the Association of Family and Conciliation Courts.
 This is an association of professionals dedicated to improving the lives of children and families through the resolution of family conflict.